christopheryuh/tensorgrad/README.md

 # tensorgrad
-This is a easy to use Automatic Differention engine with a library for implementations of neural networks.
+This is a easy to use Automatic Differention engine built on top of numpy with a library for implementations of neural networks.

+#### This project was tested with and based on PyTorch.